metagenlab/zAMPExplorer/README.md

 - **R**: Version 4.3.2 or later
 - **RStudio**: Recommended for running the Shiny app
 - **zAMP**: zAMPExplorer is designed to work with output generated from
 - **microViz**: Some functionalities of zAMPExplorer depend on [microViz](https://david-barnett.github.io/microViz/).
-Since it is not available on CRAN, please install it before running the app:
+Since it is not available on CRAN, please install it before running the app.

 ## Installation